 - Photos will be taken by a professional photographer as each graduate crosses the stage and receives their diploma cover, and a second photo will be taken in a more formal pose with diploma and class flower.
 These photos will be available to view online and will be available for purchase (optional).
 In addition, FHS creates a video of the entire Commencement which is available in the school office about 10 days after graduation.

-- Delivery of caps & gowns by Jostens was in March.
+- Delivery of caps & gowns by Jostens was in April.
 If you did not pick up your items at their delivery, you will need to check with Sue Bollis in the office.
+Gowns are also available for purchase in the office.
 Appropriate clothing for boys would include a dress shirt, dark pants, socks and shoes.
 Girls should wear a dress or a blouse/skirt/dress pant combination.
 Be careful not to wear a shirt with a collar that protrudes beyond the gown.
 Bring bobby pins for your cap (if needed).
 No flip flops or athletic shoes please.

 - Any student involved in a behavior that detracts from the formality of the ceremony will be removed.
 This includes, but is not limited to, bringing in beach balls, silly string, the wearing of inappropriate apparel on or under the caps and gowns, etc.